9999years/projects-for-beginner-coders/README.md

   * Challenge: determine, given a certain monthly spending rate, how long the savings will last

-# Rationale

-Many of the lists of projects for beginners out there are Bad.
-The projects usually fall into one or both of two categories:

-1. **Extremely uncompelling** — these projects are not *interesting*; they don’t solve a problem.
-I had the most fun as a kid when I was making things to “do something cool” for me, whether it was generating fake practice charts for band class, making a program to solve my math homework problems, or making programs to draw cool pictures on my TI-83.

-   Examples: Generate a bunch of prime numbers, make an alarm clock, make a checkbook, implement Dijkstra’s algorithm.

-2. **Extremely difficult** — I’ve seen lists of [“projects anyone can do”][karan] filled with projects that would stump me today.

-   Examples: Make an FTP server, make a syntax highlighter, make a regex parser.
-   Many of these are *also* very uncompelling for people who don’t already code!

-# To-Do

-* Add a glossary and key words (like “string concatenation” or “permutation”) to ideas

 [karan]: https://github.com/karan/Projects
 [turtle]: https://docs.python.org/3/library/turtle.html
 [mandelbrot]: https://en.wikipedia.org/wiki/Mandelbrot_set